microsoft/fluentui/rfcs/react-components/convergence/provider-style-overrides.md

 };
 ```

-The above example is provlematic because the `TextDirectionProvider` is rendered
+The above example is problematic because the `TextDirectionProvider` is rendered
 internally inside the `FluentProvider`.
 The provider is required to let `makeStyles` know to resolve and apply RTL
 styles to DOM.